fd0/build-go/README.md

 $ go run build.go --goos windows --goarch 386
 ```

 The tests can be run by specifying `--tests`.
+By default, `cgo` is explicitly
+disabled by passing `CGO_ENABLED=0` to `go build`, it can be re-enabled
+manually by running `go run build.go --enable-cgo`.

 The program will set the string variable `version` in package `main` to a
 version string consisting of the contents of the file `VERSION` (if present)